ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 #### 2.2.4.
 Identifying Flags

+This section is non-normative, in the sense that an implementation of this proposal need not fulfill these criteria.
+However, we believe that the use case served by this section's specification is important, and that the feature will be more useful if this is done.

-When possible, the implementation should distinguish between extension lifecycle warnings that result from extension set flags and those that result from individual flags.
-This is because the individual extension warnings may be used for reasons other than stability - a company might decide to warn on an extension simply because the team has decided that it doesn't fit the house style.
+When possible, the implementation should internally distinguish between extension stability warnings that result from `-WXUnstable`, `-WXStable`, `-WXLegacy`, or `-WXDeprecated`, and those that result from single-extension warnings flags (such as `-WXLinearTypes`), making it possible to phrase the warning differently.
+This is because the individual extension warnings may be used for reasons other than stability - a company might decide to warn on an extension simply because the team has decided that it doesn't fit the house style, so an error message mentioning that the extension is stable would be misleading.

+Warnings that result from one of the four lifecycle warning flags (`-WXUnstable`, `-WXStable`, `-WXLegacy`, or `-WXDeprecated`) should mention the lifecycle in their text, while warnings that result from a single extension flag (e.g. `-WXBlockArguments`) should not.

+See section 3.2 for examples of how the warning text may usefully distinguish between these cases.

 #### 2.2.5 Extension Warnings vs Extension Category Warnings